timikurucz/exam-web-2016-07-25/README.md

     }
   ```
    - It should accept shift number between -25 and 25
-   - It should not translate the the real letters (a-z and A-Z) (you can use the /[a-zA-Z]/ RegExp)
+   - It should only translate the the real letters (a-z and A-Z) (you can use the `/[a-zA-Z]/` RegExp)
-   - If any of the properties are missing of the post data or the shift is out of bound it should response an error like (400 status):
+   - If any of the properties are missing of the post data or the shift is out of bound it should response an error like (with 400 status):
   ```json
     {
       "status": "error",